(Almost) complete characterization of stability of a discrete-time Hawkes process with inhibition and memory of length two: Introduction

 where $\mathcal{P(\rho)}$ denotes the Poisson distribution with parameter $\rho$, and $a_1,\ldots,a_p$ are real numbers.

-In the linear case ($a_1,\ldots,a_p$ non-negative, and $\phi(x)=x$) these integer-valued processes are called INGARCH processes, and have already been studied in (\cite{ferland_integer-valued_2006}, \cite{fokianos_interventions_2010}), where a necessary condition for existence and stability of this class of processes has been derived.
-Furthermore, the link between Hawkes processes and auto-regressive Poisson processes has already been made for the linear case : M. Kirchner proved that the discretized auto-regressive process (with $p = +\infty$) converges weakly to the associated Hawkes process (see \cite{kirchner2016hawkes} for details).
+In the linear case ($a_1,\ldots,a_p$ non-negative, and $\phi(x)=x$) these integer-valued processes are called INGARCH processes, and have already been studied in (\cite{ferland_integer-valued_2006}, \cite{fokianos_interventions_2010}), where a necessary condition for existence and stability of this class of processes has been derived and can be written $\sum_{i=1}^p {a_i}<1$.
+Furthermore, the link between Hawkes processes and autoregressive Poisson processes has already been made for the linear case : M. Kirchner proved that the discretized autoregressive process (with $p = +\infty$) converges weakly to the associated Hawkes process (see \cite{kirchner2016hawkes} for details).
+Although this convergence has only been demonstrated in the linear case, i.e., with positive $a_i$, it seemed valuable to us to understand the modifications induced by the presence of inhibition on the asymptotic behavior of these processes.
+An analogous discrete process has been proposed by Seol \cite{seol2015limit} using an autoregressive structure based on Bernouilli random variables.

-In order to explore the effect of inhibition, we consider signed values for the parameters $a_1,\ldots,a_p$ in the case of $p=2$, so that our model of interest can be written as :
+In order to explore the effect of inhibition, we consider signed values for the parameters $a_1,\ldots,a_p$.
+In this article, we focus on the specific case of $p=2$, so that our model of interest can be written as :